Learn

 |---|---|

-Example: language learning without only vocabulary cards
+Example: language learning

 Imagine you watch a lesson about phrasal verbs.

-A card-only workflow might look like this:
+A card-only workflow might create many prompts:

 make up → invent